biglotteryfund/blf-alpha/docs/application-forms/under10k/schema.md

 ### termsAgreement4

+### termsAgreementCovid1

+### termsAgreementCovid2

+### termsAgreementCovid3

 type: `string`

-Will always be "yes" (required fields)
+Will always be "yes" (required fields) with the exception of the three Covid fields, which are only required for England-based applications

 ### termsPersonName